Participating in a clinical trial is an invaluable way to get involved in the pursuit of a cure for Peripheral Neuropathy.

 For patients, new medicines offer fewer side effects, fewer hospitalizations, improved quality of life, increased productivity, and importantly, extended lives.
 We have partnered with Antidote to help you find and take part in a clinical trial that is right for you.
 Simply answer a few questions and Antidote’s smart search engine will match you to a trial, quickly and easily.

 The rapid pace of scientific advances is enabling a greater understanding of diseases at the molecular level.
-The drug development process begins with basic science researchers performs laboratory and animal tests to discover how the drug works and whether it’s likely to be safe and work well in humans.
-Next, a phase of clinical trials begins and this is where studies are performed in people to determine whether the drug is safe when used to treat a disease and whether it provides a real health benefit.
+The drug development process begins when researchers perform laboratory and animal tests to discover how the drug works and whether it’s likely to be safe and work well in humans.
+Next, a phase of clinical trials begins, and this is where studies are performed on people to determine whether the drug is safe when used to treat a disease and whether it provides a real health benefit.

 Along the way, investigators uncover important milestones that may lead to new treatments, but there are also often many dead ends and setbacks, which may lead researchers down a new route, or force them to take a step back.
 While these stumbling blocks can be disappointing, they are an integral part of a complex research and development process; both the setbacks and successes provide invaluable knowledge that help guide and direct researchers to get one step closer to the next advance.

 On average, it takes at least ten to fifteen years for a new medicine to complete the journey from initial discovery to the marketplace, with clinical trials alone taking six to seven years on average.
 The average cost to research and develop each successful drug is estimated to be $2.6 billion.

 Ultimately, though, the process of drug discovery brings hope and relief to millions of patients.